 Since cats have a harder time digesting food in hot weather, distribute the food in smaller portions throughout the day and do not leave it standing for too long.
 In very hot weather there is a risk that the food will quickly become unappetizing or that flies will lay their eggs in it.

 If you store your pet's cat food in the refrigerator in summer, it is not advisable to serve it straight away.
 Food that is too cold will irritate your cat's stomach.
-Instead, the food should be kept at Room temperature be served.
+Instead, the food should be kept at room temperature be served.

-In addition to sufficient food, you should provide your furry friend with various places in the apartment Drinking options and ensure that fresh water is always available.
+In addition to sufficient food, you should provide your furry friend with various places in the apartment drinking options and ensure that fresh water is always available.
 With a drinking fountain or water feature, you can increase the attractiveness of the water even more.
-An ice cube in the water bowl or a varied drink such as unsalted broth, tuna water or Cat drinks make liquid intake even more palatable for your pet.
+An ice cube in the water bowl or a varied drink such as unsalted broth, tuna water or cat drinks make liquid intake even more palatable for your pet.
 You can find more tips on how to encourage your cat to drink in this guide.

 What else you should consider in hot weather